 - Overeating then cat pukes after eating

 - Your cat eats too fast then cat throws up dry food (cats vomiting clear liquid with undigested food)

 - Cat engaged in vigorous exercising or play after eating, ending with the cat throwing up food

 - Food not suited to the cat’s digestion ends up with cat vomiting after eating.

 This type of cat vomiting can be fixed with behavioral changes and perhaps a switch in diet.
 Try the following behavioral modification:

-- Allow the cat to calm down after vigorous playing by speaking them in a calming voice, then petting them once then offering them one treat.
+- Allow the cat to calm down after vigorous playing by speaking them in a calming voice, then petting them once, then offering them one treat.
 Keep up the calm voice, then pet your cat twice when you see the cat starting to calm down.
-Offer 2 treats; keep up the cycle until your cat has calmed down enough to eat.
+Offer two treats; keep up the cycle until your cat has calmed down enough to eat.